Language: EN

 Installing Arduino on Windows is really simple.
 You just have to:

-• Download the latest version from the download page.
+1. Download the latest version from the downloads page (link)

-• Unzip the file, double click to install.
+2. Unzip the file, double click to install

 Arduino IDE on Ubuntu/Linux Mint

-Installing the Arduino IDE on Linux is even simpler.
-You just have to open a command console and write:
+Installing the Arduino IDE on Linux is even easier.
+You just need to open a command console and type:

 sudo apt-get install arduino

-You now have the latest stable version of Arduino installed.
-If you want the latest Beta or Nightly version, you should download it as follows:
+You will have the latest stable version of Arduino installed.
+If you want the latest Beta or Nightly version, you need to download it as follows:

 sudo rm -r /usr/share/arduino